cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 #### `SIGN_MODE_LEGACY_AMINO`

-In order to support legacy wallets and exchanges, Amino JSON will be emporarily supported transaction signing.
+In order to support legacy wallets and exchanges, Amino JSON will be temporarily supported transaction signing.
 Once wallets and exchanges have had a chance to upgrade to protobuf based signing, this option will be disabled.
 In the meantime, it is foreseen that disabling the current Amino signing would cause too much breakage to be feasible.
+Note that this is mainly a requirement of the Cosmos Hub and other chains may choose to disable Amino signing immediately.

 Legacy clients will be able to sign a transaction using the current Amino JSON format and have it encoded to protobuf using the REST `/tx/encode`